-What you should do before plastic surgery?
+What should you do before plastic surgery?

 - Arnica Montana or Bromelain: Talk to Dr. Marin about using a Bromelain or Arnica Montana supplement before and after surgery.
-Use of one of these products for about two weeks before and two weeks after surgery may decrease swelling.
+One of these products for about two weeks before and two weeks after surgery may decrease swelling.
 However, patients should discuss the use of these supplements with Dr. Marin during their pre-operative appointments so he can determine if they are safe for you.
 As an alternative to Bromelain, patients can eat one or two servings of fresh pineapple each day for a couple of weeks before surgery (pineapple contains the enzyme Bromelain).

-What you should do after plastic surgery?
+What should you do after plastic surgery?

 - Rest: Get plenty of rest in the day or two after your surgery.
 After a couple of days, you should get up briefly throughout the day to get your blood circulating and encourage healing.
-However, it is important not to overdo it for a few weeks after surgery.
+However, it is essential not to overdo it for a few weeks after surgery.
 Though patients may feel well enough to lift heavy objects or engage in strenuous exercise, any activity that raises your blood pressure will, in turn, increase inflammation and swelling.

 - Ice: The application of an ice compress, especially in the first few days after surgery, can reduce swelling.

 - Compression: If you undergo body-contouring surgery such as liposuction or tummy tuck, Dr. Marin will recommend using a compression garment.
 For other procedures, Dr. Marin will tightly wrap the area to improve healing.
 It is crucial to leave these bandages in place as long as Dr. Marin instructs you to do so.

 - Elevation: Keeping the head elevated after surgery can also encourage healing.
 Remain in a semi-upright position even when you are sleeping.

 Along with these tips, Dr. Marin advises patients to drink plenty of water during the healing period.